kevinolega/callcentertrainingtips/_posts/2018-08-22-cost-hired.md

 I didn't include rent, expenses for eating at home, groceries or anything else.

-I only included the cost of each trip going out at Php 150 per day for pre hire and Php 200 per day post hire.
+I only included the cost of each trip going out at Php 150 per day for pre-hire and Php 200 per day post-hire.

 That's if we presume that you only need to spend that much on fare and food.